mcamara/laravel-localization/README.md

 ### POST is not working

-This may happen if you do not localize your action route.
+This may happen if you do not localize your action route that is inside your `Routes::group`.
 This may cause a redirect, which then changes the post request into a get request.
-Do prevent that, simply use the [localize helper](#get-localized-url).
+To prevent that, simply use the [localize helper](#get-localized-url).

 For example, if you use `Auth::routes()` and put them into your `Route::group` Then